distributed-system-analysis/pbench/docs/API/metadata.md

 The Pbench Server will also calculate a default deletion date for the dataset based on the owner's retention policy and the server administrator's retention policy along with some other internal management context.
-The expected deletion date is accessible under the `server` metadata key namespace.
+The expected deletion date is accessible under the `server` metadata key namespace as `server.deletion`

-Clients can also set arbitrary metadata through the "global" and "user" metadata namespaces:
+Clients can also set arbitrary metadata through the `global` and `user` metadata namespaces.
-* The "global" namespace can only be modified by the owner of the dataset, and is visible to anyone with read access to the dataset.
-* The "user" namespace is private to each authenticated user, and even if you don't own a dataset you can set your own private "user" metadata to help you categorize that dataset and to find it again.

-Metadata namespaces are hierarchical, and are exposed as nested JSON objects.
-You can address an entire namespace, e.g., `global` or `dataset` and retrieve the entire JSON object, or you can address nested objects or values using a dotted metadata key path like `global.contact.email` or `dataset.metalog.pbench.script`.

-By convention, a Pbench Server client should create a sub-namespace to minimize the risk of key collisions within the `global` and `user` namespaces.
-The Pbench Dashboard client, for example, uses `global.dashboard.seen` and `user.dashboard.favorite`.

 For example, given the following hypothetical `user` JSON value: